Which Forms Do I Need?

 projects must be submitted for approval prior to exhibition at the

-fair, with a registration form and abstract, no later than February
+fair, with a registration form and abstract, no later than 5 pm on February

 fair committee will be combining categories, within a division, once